L’histoire, c’est la passion des fils qui voudraient comprendre les pères.

 My current activity as the Unlearning Specialist at The School of No Media represents one effort to explore such abstract concepts as non-representation and non-images.

-The idea of moving beyond representation has become a key component of my teaching and my talks and lectures.
+The idea of moving beyond representation has become a key component of my teaching and my presentations.

 In parallel to my own artwork, I seem to be caught up in what I could call blindspotting.
 A few years ago, a brain hemorrhage only consolidated my desire to further this type of unmasking.